 I know that many of my clients are passionate about mental health and creating an inclusive environment for their people, and I’m sure you are too.
 So to help you support your Muslim colleagues during this time, I wanted to write this short guide to give you everything that you need to know about the month of Ramadan.

 What is Ramadan and who observes it?

 Ramadan is a holy month for Muslims worldwide.
 During this month, some Muslims fast from dawn till sunset; and break their fast with a meal called Iftar, which literally means ‘break-fast’.

 When is Ramadan?

-Ramadan is the ninth month in the lunar year.
+Ramadan is the ninth month of the lunar year.
 This year Ramadan begins on April 12 and ends on May 12

 Why do Muslims practice Ramadan?

 - Spirituality – The aim of Ramadan is to reduce consumption and take a step back from the day-to-day; allowing time to pause and reflect on things to improve within.
 By refraining from food, you are refraining from life’s pleasures, allowing us to feel gratitude for the small things we take for granted, like running tap water.

 - Community – Ramadan isn’t an indication of how religious someone is.
 It is a month-long festival that’s embedded in many cultures.
 Islam extends over many continents, and each Muslim ethnic group has their own way of celebrating traditional customs and cuisines.
 However, everyone breaks their fast at the same time (sunset) encouraging a sense of community and friendship.

 What happens at the end of Ramadan?